planetoftheweb/seven/README.md

 });
 ```

-These commands set up three collections, which are used to build pages.
-The first two correspond to folders in the `_site` folder, the last one is used for the search.
-If you want to create additional folders, you can simply add a new collection.
-Check the 11.ty documentation to learn how to use the `getFilteredByGlob` command.
+These commands set up collections, which are used to build the site.
+The first example corresponds to folders in the `_site` folder that are the main sections of the site.
+The commands here will look for a certain folder in the `_sites` folder and build a collection out of everything in there.

-The last one adds these two folders to a new collection which our `Vue.js` search component uses.
+The last one adds folders to a new collection which our `Vue.js` search component uses.
 If you add a new collection, make sure you add it here.
+Check the 11.ty documentation to learn how to use the `getFilteredByGlob` command.

 ```
   eleventyConfig.addPassthroughCopy("./_site/images");